mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 And so I think that, like, we really need to think about representation on the teams for...
 That's inclusive for the problems that we're solving for the communities that it impacts the most.
-[00:32:42]
+[00:32:41]

 **Kim:** I think that's exactly right.
 It's so important to be willing, to interrupt bias in engineering culture.
 And there is a lot of it.
-And so one of the things that Trier and I work with with engineering leaders to do is to begin to disrupt bias.
+And so one of the things that Trier and I work with engineering leaders to do is to begin to disrupt bias.
 So, there are a couple of points to disrupting bias.
 There are a couple of different elements to this.
 The first is you need to come up with a shared vocabulary.
 So Trier and I use a purple flag.